CodeMaster7000/Currency-Converter/README.md

-# Currency-Converter
+# Currency Converter

+## About

 A handy currency converter in Python, using the forex-python module.
+It's time for you to put this program to the test!